 Agriculture accounts for 70 percent of global freshwater usage.
-In this Q&A, Rainforest Alliance Executive Vice President Josh Tosteson explains how the farmers we work with hold the key to a sustainable future.
+In this Q&A, the Rainforest Alliance addresses how the farmers we work with hold the key to a sustainable future.

 How does water conservation fit into the Rainforest Alliance’s mission?

 Water has been a focus for the Rainforest Alliance from day one, because agriculture is the largest consumer of water in the world, accounting for about 70 percent of freshwater usage globally.
 The way farms manage water is integral to economic, environmental and social sustainability.

 What are some of the threats that agriculture poses to water?

 Run-off from agriculture, whether it’s biological (like manure), or agrochemical, can poison waterways.
 Sustainable agricultural practices, such as those we promote through the Sustainable Agriculture Network standard, offer simple, practical solutions, such as maintaining big buffer zones, preferably planted with native trees, between farm fields and waterways.
 When you look at our impacts and read the studies, you’ll see that water quality consistently improves on farms that are using the best practices we promote through our training and certification work.
 Those impacts are consistent across all crops and geographies.

 Looking ahead, has the Rainforest Alliance developed any new strategies to support farming communities in water-scarce landscapes?